-We consider the building remarkable for two reasons.
+I think the building is remarkable for two reasons.
 First, it brings to mind the old term Trinkhalle.
-These kiosks served an important purpose in providing workers with healthy drinks many years ago.
+Many decades ago, these halls served an important purpose in providing workers with healthy drinks.

-On the other hand, the size of the building does not correspond to the dimensions associated with the German term Halle (hall).
+On the other hand, the size of the building does not correspond to the dimensions associated with the word hall.
 On the contrary, it looks very small.
-It has the appearance of a kiosk, which actually it is.
+It has the appearance of a kiosk.